kmalakoff/knockback-todos-app/README.md

 # MVVM in "Todos - Classic"

-The Classic application is an upgraded port of the Backbone Todos application so it has the same ORM with Todo (Backbone.Model) and TodoList (Backbone.Collection), but the two views are replaced by various ViewModels and templates for each section of the screen (the header, footer, create a new Todo section, the Todos list, and the stats section).
+The Classic application is an upgraded port of the Backbone Todos application so it has the same ORM with Todo (Backbone.Model) and TodosCollection (Backbone.Collection), but the two views are replaced by various ViewModels and templates for each section of the screen (SettingsViewModel, HeaderViewModel, TodosViewModel, FooterViewModel).

-In a real-world app, you may merge some of these ViewModels and templates or to separate them into reusable views (see "Routing and View Lifecycle Management" section for an example) depending on your needs.
-I kept them separate to compartmentalize their functionality to simplify the descriptions of their functionality.
-With Knockout 1.3's $data, $parent, $parents, and $root syntax, nesting the ViewModels into a single ApplicationViewModel and a single template also becomes more easy to do, if you want.

 **Models (Backbone.Model + Backbone.Collection)**

 * **Todo:** provides the data and operations for a Todo like setting its complete state and saving changes on the server/local-storage
-* **TodoList:** fetches models from the server and provides summary information on the Todo data like how many are completed, remaining, etc
+* **TodosCollection:** fetches models from the server and provides summary information on the Todo data like how many are completed, remaining, etc

 **ViewModels**

+* **SettingsViewModel:** provides properties to select the active filtering for Todos
 * **HeaderViewModel:** provides properties to configure the new todo input element (placeholder text, etc) and provides a hook to the input element in the template so the ViewModel can create a new Todo Model when Enter is pressed
-* **TodoViewModel:** provides properties for rendering a Todo Model (text, completed state, etc), and provides the hooks to the template elements so it can both perform actions on the Model (eg. change its completed state and text) and to change the css classes on the elements in the View to toggle between edit/view modes for the Todo
-* **TodosViewModel:** provides all of the TodoViewModels to render each Todo
+* **TodosViewModel:** provides all of the ViewModels to render each Todo
 * **FooterViewModel:** provides and updates the summary stats attributes including localized text whenever the Todo list or one of its Todo models changes
-* **FooterViewModel:** provides the localized instructions text

-**Views (jQuery-Tmpl templates)**

-* **Create Section:** binds the input element for adding a new Todo and binds the key events to the HeaderViewModel for the Enter key
-* **List Section:** binds an unordered list element with a foreach template to render each of the Todos
-* **item-template:** binds all the elements to render a Todo (in both view and edit modes) and binds the TodoViewModel handlers like double click to enter edit mode, changing the Todo model's completed state when the checkbox state changes, etc
-* **Stats Section:** binds elements to display the summary stats using the FooterViewModel properties
-* **Footer Section:** binds the localized instructions text from FooterViewModel

-**Note:** In order to provide localized text, all text was refactored out into templates which is why there is so many templates where there were few before.

-# MVVM in "Todos - Knockback Complete"/"Todos - Mockup"
+# MVVM in "Todos - Extended"
-This application extends the "Todos - Classic" by adding ORM for Priorities/PrioritiesSettingList to configure display colors based on Todo priority, adding the priority localized labels and colors to the relevant views ('Header Section' for global settings editing, 'Create Section' for new Todos' priority, and 'item-template' to display and edit the Todo's priority), adding list sorting options into the 'List Section', and  localization options to the 'Footer Section'.
+This application extends the "Todos - Classic" by adding settings including todo priorities (display colors and orders), language selection and localized text, adding todos sorting options (by name, created date, and priority).

 **Models (Backbone.Model + Backbone.Collection)**

 * **Priority:** provides the data for the priority and color information that is saved on the server/local-storage.
 It could be a generic Backbone.Model but for clarity and consistency with the mock up, it is given a class.
-* **PrioritiesSettingList:** a very basic collection for fetching all of the priority settings
+* **PrioritiesCollection:** a very basic collection for fetching all of the priority settings

 **ViewModels**

 * **PrioritiesViewModel:** provides localized text (that shouldn't be saved to the server) and color properties to the 'priority-setting-template' template
-* **AppSettingsViewModel:** provides both the PrioritiesViewModel globally to the application, but also the current default priority and color to the 'Create Section', and a priority ranking to the TodosViewModel for sorting.
-* **SettingLanguageOptionViewModel:** this is a ViewModel without a formal model since it programmatically converts the available locales in the locale manager ('en', 'fr-FR', 'it-IT') into display strings ('EN', 'FR', 'IT')
+* **SettingsViewModel:** provides the priority settings globally to the application, the current default priority and color for new tasks, a priority ranking to the TodosViewModel for sorting, the selected and available locales from the locale manager ('en', 'fr-FR', 'it-IT') into display strings ('EN', 'FR', 'IT'), todos sorting radio buttons.
-* **SettingListSortingOptionViewModel:** this provides a localized label to the sorting radio buttons in the 'List Section'
 * **HeaderViewModel:** upgraded to expose properties for rendering the current default Todo priority and a hook to show/hide the tooltip for selecting the default priority
 * **TodoViewModel:** upgraded to expose properties for rendering its Todo priority and a hook to show/hide the tooltip for selecting the Todo priority
-* **TodosViewModel:** upgraded to expose sorting labels to the radio buttons and to change the sorting function of the kb.collectionObservable when the handler is triggered in the 'List Section'
-* **FooterViewModel:** upgraded to expose the language selection options and currently selected item to the 'option-template' template

-**Views (jQuery-Tmpl templates)**

-* **Header Section:** bindings added to render the priority labels and colors using the 'priority-setting-template' template
-* **Create Section:** bindings upgraded to render the priority colors and bind the tooltip visibility template/handlers
-* **List Section:** bindings upgraded to render the sorting options and handlers
-* **item-template:** bindings upgraded to render the priority colors and bind the tooltip visibility template/handlers
-* **Footer Section:** bindings upgraded to render the language options and to to bind option selection logic.
-* **priority-setting-template:** renders the priority labels and colors from AppSettingsViewModel with a color picker (instead of tool tip)
-* **priority-swatch-picker-template:** renders just the color swatch for a supplied priority (either from HeaderViewModel or TodoViewModel) and binds the handler for a tooltip (instead of a color picker)
-* **priority-picker-template:** renders the priority labels and colors, and custom binds the action to be taken when the color swatch is selected (for either setting the default new Todo priority or updating an existing Todo's priority)

 # Relationships between Models and ViewModels - Often One-To-Many